 Training is central to Profectum’s mission given the critical need to prepare and advance more providers of intervention.
 Just as a single sized approach does not fit all individuals with special needs, training programs need to be diverse to meet different interests and offer different levels of expertise.
 Profectum offers a menu of training programs, ranging from introductory and special topic courses, which can be taken at any time, to multi-course programs for parents, para-professionals, administrators, certificate programs for licensed multidisciplinary professionals, and future affiliated graduate degree programs.

-Profectum’s Professional Certificate Program in the DIR/FCD™ model (also known as the Basic Course) features the work of 50+ faculty members who helped create the the DIR/Floortime model approach and trained most of the current practitioners.
-Participants in this year-long program will benefit from the work of this faculty and receive a Profectum Academy Professional’s Certificate in the DIR/FCD™ model in his/her discipline.
+Profectum’s professional certificate program in the DIR-FCD™ model (also known as the basic course) features the work of 50+ faculty members who helped create the the DIRFloortime® approach and trained most of the current practitioners.
+Participants in this year-long program will benefit from the work of this faculty and receive a Profectum Academy professional’s certificate in the DIR-FCD™ model in his/her discipline.

 Comments from people who previewed the training materials include:

-“The faculty made comprehensive presentations and really helped to tie together new research and information with our foundations in DIR.”
+“The faculty made comprehensive presentations and really helped to tie together new research and information with our foundations in the DIR model.”